SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_solid_model.md

 The lofted surface created from groups of 2D segmentations is a surface with open ends and is therefore not a solid.
 It is converted into a solid model by attaching planar surfaces (caps) to its open ends to form a closed surface.

-SimVascular assigns a type to each face in the solid model
+SimVascular assigns a <i>Face Type</i> to each face in the solid model

 <ul style="list-style-type:none;">
   <li> <b>wall</b> - A lofted surface representing the vessel wall.
-  <li> <b>cap</b> - The surface caps used to form a closed surface.
-Used to assign inlet and outlet boundary conditions for simulations.
+  <li> <b>cap</b> - The planar surface caps used to form a closed surface.
+These are Used to assign inlet and outlet boundary conditions
+       for simulations.
 </ul>

 SimVascular has two solid modelers